MPIDR/rsocsim/development.md

 Github Actions is configured so that it automatically builds the documentation and website when the version number in the DESCRIPTION file is increased.

-On Windows, avoid running `devtools::check()` from a UNC or mapped-network working tree. `devtools` and `pkgbuild` can resolve the package path to a UNC location such as `\\server\share\...`, and the `cmd.exe`/Rtools toolchain used by `R CMD INSTALL` does not reliably support UNC working directories.
-Run checks from a local drive path instead.

 But you can also use devtools to build the documentation and website.
 And to build the package (The package will not be build by Github Actions).

 `devtools::document()` - generate documentation from source-code comments